Genymotion Desktop includes a Graphical User Interface (launchpad) that allows you to configure, launch, and manage your Virtual Devices.

 System

-> Warning: When defining more processors than default, advise setting one less than the total amount of processors to leave one dedicated to the host and avoid performance and stability issues.
+> Warning: When defining more processors than default, Genymotion advises setting one less than the total amount of processors to leave one dedicated to the host and avoid performance and stability issues.

-- Input options: Toggle Android navigation bar and virtual keyboard.
+- Input options: Input options toggle the Android navigation bar and virtual keyboard.

 Display

-- Primary Display: Sets the screen size and density of the device primary display.
-Select a predefined resolution from the drop-down list.
-Set a custom resolution.
+- Primary Display: Primary Display sets the screen size and density of the device primary display.

 > Warning: You may experience display or performance issues when using custom screen size and density values.